colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/2015-01-21_1.jpg"></div>
 <div class="overflow-hidden">
 <p>I think the enquiry into leadership in both centralized and decentralized organizations is fascinating.
 Often what people think of as centralized leadership is just bad leadership.
-When done well, there are similarities in both environments. <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=Good%20leaders%20will%20always%20serve%20the%20people%20they%20lead.">Good leaders will always serve the people they lead</a> and will always empower people to have a lot of autonomy.</p>
+When done well, there are similarities in both environments and both will always serve the people they lead, empowering people to have a lot of autonomy.</p>

 <p>Interesting things emerge when you take away coercive power and add radical transparency.
 When everything leaders do is visible across the organization &mdash; they only have influence, not authority &mdash; tangible differences manifest in the culture.
-I think <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=Real%20magic%20happens%20when%20people%20realize%20they%20have%20true%20power%20in%20the%20organization.">real magic happens when people realize they have true power in the organization</a> and their voices carry weight.</p>
+I think <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=Real%20magic%20happens%20when%20people%20realize%20they%20have%20true%20power%20in%20the%20organization.">real magic happens when people realize they have true power in the organization</a>.
+In particular, engagement really builds when people realize their voices carry weight.</p>
 </div>

 <div class="spacing--mid-x"></div>